Right from the first time I stepped on a motorbike - I was hooked.

 Changed the exhaust for something with more sound: a Gursewak exhaust;

-Installed 5-liter fuel jerrycans on either side of the bike;
+Installed 5-liter fuel jerrycans on either side of the bike.
+In a later stage, I got some proper brackets for them too!

 Placed leg guards that also protect the engine in case the bike tips over;